A flat-band perspective on the boson peak in amorphous solids: Experimental evidence

 \subsection{Polymers}

 In Ref.~\cite{inoue1991low}, inelastic neutron-scattering measurements were performed on various organic amorphous polymers.
-Figure~\ref{fig:poly} reproduces the experimental results for polyisobutylene at 50 K. An optic-like low-energy excitation was observed at approximately 2.6 meV in $S(q,\omega)$.
+Figure~\ref{fig:poly} reproduces the experimental results for polyisobutylene (PIB) at 50 K. An non-phononic low-energy signal was observed at approximately 2.6 meV in $S(q,\omega)$.
 The position of this peak was independent of the wavevector $q$, while its intensity increased with $q$ without any noticeable change in shape.
-Notably, the energy of this excitation was very close to the boson peak anomaly independently observed in the vibrational density of states around 2 meV.
-These findings provide further support for the interpretation that a flat, optic-like mode is responsible for the boson peak.
+Notably, the energy of this band was very close to the boson peak anomaly independently observed in the vibrational density of states around 2 meV.
+These findings provide further support for the interpretation that a nonphononic flat band is responsible for the boson peak.